-- Birth Certificate families may submit receipt proving that BC has been ordered. - Proof of Immunization families have 30 days to submit proof of immunization.
+- Birth Certificate families may submit receipt proving that BC has been ordered. - Proof of Immunization families have 30 days to submit proof of immunization. - Health Examination families have 30 days to submit proof of examination.

 If the required documents are not received by the time the student has been enrolled for 30 days, the student must be withdrawn from school.